glbala87/ELLA_tool/README.md

 docker run --name {container_name} -p 80:80 -v /path/to/repo:/repo -v /path/to/logs:/logs -e DB_URL={db_url} {image_name}
 ```

+Mount points of interest:
+  - `/logs` - application logs
+  - `/repo` - repository of analyses/genepanels.
+See below

-Internally, the container will spin up nginx, several API workers, transpile the frontend and launch the analyses watcher.
+Internally, the `supervisord` will spin up:
+  - nginx - actiong as reverse proxy and serving static files
+  - gunicorn - launching several API workers
+  - gulp - transpiles the frontend upon startup
+  - analyses-watcher - handles watching for and importing new data

 Transpiling the frontend files may take up to a minute, so it might take some time before the application is available.